Introduction

 This light greenhouse is built from ultraviolet-stabilized polyethylene.

-We offer a variety of sizes, colors, and shade rates for sunshades that can be used to provide shade for plants and to reduce water loss while allowing rain through.
-They can also be used as an awning or greenhouse for temporary outdoor events.
+We offer a variety of sizes, colors, and shade rates for sunshades.
+These can provide shade for plants, reduce water loss while allowing rain through, or be used as an awning or greenhouse for temporary outdoor events.

 It is likely to be used in the event of commercial vegetation growth.